 Sure looks aren’t everything, but the way you present yourself says a lot about how you will approach your job, your work and how serious you take your future.
-Deciding what to wear to an interview shouldn’t be the hard part.
+Dressing for an interview shouldn’t be the hard part.
 Wearing a suit is a sign of respect and that you take the job serious.
-The hardest decision should be the tie of choice.
-Go conservative, you don’t want your clothes to distract from what you have to say.
-You should look good, put together, but not distracting.
+You don’t want your clothes to distract from what you have to say, you should look good, put together, but not distracting.

 Think of your dress as how you present yourself to the company and the individuals interviewing you.
 Will it make or break you?
 No, but it is definitely something that will be considered and you do not want it working against you.
 You do not want to unintentionally hurt your chances because your first impression left doubt.
 If you do look sloppy they will wonder how you will approach your work, responsibilities and how much you will care about your job and your team.